ianmaloba/SLACK/README.md

 ## Description

 This project is designed to facilitate learning about signaling WebRTC SDPs using JavaScript WebSocket and django-channels for developing multi-peer video conferencing systems.
-It utilizes django-channels and WebSockets for signaling, and WebRTC for establishing peer-to-peer connections, video streaming, and screen sharing.
+This is a Web App that utilizes django-channels and WebSockets for signaling, and WebRTC for establishing peer-to-peer connections, video streaming, and screen sharing.
 The system supports connecting more than two peers simultaneously.

 **Features:**
 - Real-time multi-client video conferencing